-- When a built-in membrane gutter adjoins a RoofStar-guaranteed water-shedding roof, the gutter waterproofing must be constructed by the Contractor to be included by the RoofStar Guarantee.
-Built-in membrane gutters that drain a roof not covered by a RoofStar Guarantee are not eligible for a RoofStar Guarantee. - 2) Insulated waterproofing assemblies that drain into a built-in gutter must abut solid blocking at the gutter edge that provides - 1) a stop for the insulation assembly. - 2) a solid substrate for the securement of flashings and membranes. - 3) The Design Authority is responsible to design the gutter for its anticipated capacity, with consideration given to - 1) rainfall and snow load calculations for the building location. - 2) drain type, size and flow rate. - 3) size and placement of the overflow drain
+- 1) When a built-in membrane gutter adjoins a RoofStar-guaranteed Water-shedding System, the gutter waterproofing must be constructed by the Contractor to be included by the RoofStar Guarantee.
+Built-in membrane gutters that drain a roof not covered by a RoofStar Guarantee are not eligible for a RoofStar Guarantee. - 2) Conventionally Insulated Systems that drain into a built-in gutter must abut solid blocking at the gutter edge that provides - 1) a stop for the insulation assembly. - 2) a solid substrate for the securement of flashings and membranes. - 3) The Design Authority is responsible to design the gutter for its anticipated capacity, with consideration given to - 1) rainfall and snow load calculations for the building location. - 2) drain type, size and flow rate. - 3) size and placement of the overflow drain